P-Darabi/Diagnosis_Of_Pneumonia_By_CNN_Classifier/README.md

 # Convolutional_Neural_Network
 In this repository, I will demonstrate the progress of an image classification project that aims to distinguish between healthy individuals and those with pneumonia.
+The first step involves implementing a simple two-class classification using CNN to diagnose pneumonia in patients.
+For the second step, I will utilize the Keras and TensorFlow frameworks to build a more customized network structure.
+Finally, in the last step, I will rewrite the project using the PyTorch framework to explore different approaches and improve the overall performance.